himorin/editor-collab/gamepad-input-explainer.md

 FILL ME IN

 ### HoloLens Clicker
 Should this be included?

+### Oculus Remote
-Should the Oculus Remote be removed?
+Should this be included?

 ## Appendices